Harsh060911/Word-Guess-Game/README.md

 # 🔤 Word Guessor – The 5-Letter Word Challenge in Python 🧠🎯

 Welcome to **Word Guessor**, a thrilling word-guessing game built in Python!
 Test your vocabulary, logic, and intuition as you try to crack a secret 5-letter word in just 6 tries.
-Inspired by classics like *Wordle*, this game provides real-time feedback on your guesses — and it's all terminal-based!
+This game provides real-time feedback on your guesses — and it's all terminal-based!

 ---